 As an accomplished lawyer, Atty.
 J. Melchor Quitain Jr. son of former City Administrator Quitain, is also a professor of constitutional law at the University of Mindanao, a managing partner of the Quitain law office, and a consultant for the office of Councilor Edgar Ibuyan, as well as having held positions in different private entities.

-Nilo “Small Abellera Jr., the son of former councilor Nilo Abellera, was elected to the city council since 2010 and has served as the chair for the committee on public safety and security.
+Nilo Abellera was formerly a city councilor and has served as the chair for the committee on public safety and security.

 A former Davao television personality Onnie Alfaro is now running for first district councilor as an independent candidate.